YuqiWang1106/assessmate/README.md

 | **content**      | TEXT             |      | YES        | The actual question prompt.                                                               |
 | **order** (opt.) | INT              |      | NO         | Optional field to specify display order within the assessment.                            |

-> _For Likert questions, you might store the scale details in code (e.g., 1-5).
-For open questions, `content` is just the prompt text._

 ---